Ichillow/Ichillow/README.md

 ###

-<p align="center">I am a first-year BUT Informatique student passionate about game development.</p>
+<p align="center">I am a second-year BUT Informatique student passionate about game development.</p>

 ###